Doctor of Musical Arts Degrees

 First Exam Procedures

 The First Exam focuses on Music History and Theory and is designed to assess students’ foundational knowledge for advanced study.
-The exams will be given the seventh Thursday and the eighth Monday of the spring or fall semester.
+The exams will be given the second Thursday and the third Wednesday of the spring or fall semester.
 Students will take the exam in their second full year of coursework (and no later than the first semester of their third year of coursework).
-The exams will consist of two three-hour exams which cover an integrated application of ideas from music history and music theory and will be designed, proctored, and graded by all full time faculty members in those two areas.
+The exams will consist of two three-hour exams which cover an integrated application of ideas from music history and music theory and will be designed, proctored, and graded by all full-time faculty members in those two areas.
 Based on the collective recommendation of the faculty, students will be assigned a grade of high pass, pass, or fail for each section of the exam.
-Students who fail to pass any portion of the exam will be allowed to retake those portions the following semester.
+Students who fail to pass any portion of the exam must retake those portions the following semester.
 Students are allowed to retake portions of the exam they failed one time and must fully pass the First Exam to be eligible to take the Second Exam and continue to candidacy.

 Second Exam Procedures